tibetan-nlp/annodoc/index.md

 T7  V 24 29 ཕྱིན་
 A7a Tense T7 Past
 A7b Args T7 nsubj
+R7a nsubj Arg1:T7 Arg2:T5
+R7b advcl Arg1:T7 Arg2:T3
 T8  V 29 33 ཡོད་
 A8a Tense T8 Invar
 T9  V 33 36 རེད་√1
 A8a Tense T8 Invar
 ~~~
-> _How long has it been since they were built?_ (MT - The Chapter 26 Dialog from A Manual)
+> _How many years has it been since they were built?_ (MT - The Chapter 26 Dialog from A Manual)

 ### Special cases